sveltejs/kit/documentation/docs/04-hooks.md

 ### handle

 This function runs on every request, and determines the response.
-The second argument, `render`, calls SvelteKit's default renderer.
+It also receives `render`, which calls SvelteKit's default renderer.
 This allows you to modify response headers or bodies, or bypass SvelteKit entirely (for implementing endpoints programmatically, for example).

-If unimplemented, defaults to `(request, render) => render(request)`.
+If unimplemented, defaults to `({ request, render }) => render(request)`.

 ```ts
 type Request<Context = any> = {